georg-wolflein/chesscog/README.md

 ## Overview

 The chess recognition system is trained using a dataset of ~5,000 synthetically generated images of chess positions (3D renderings of different chess positions at various camera angles and lighting conditions).
-The recognition system itself consists of a pipeline of three parts:
+At a high level, the recognition system itself consists of the following pipeline:

 1. square and corner detection
 2. occupancy detection